ChrEbert/JS-Webshop-Simu/README.md

 - [ ] Use only english language in sitecontent and naming of files to make a consistent appearance
 - [ ] Improving layouts by using CSS
 - [x] Adding a total sum in shopping_cart
+- [ ] Zoom In Car-picture by simultaneous mouseover the picture